bilibili/nginx_quic_stack/README.md

 cmake .. && make
 cd -
 ```
-You will have libngxquicstack.so generated in the build directory once the project was successfully compiled，
+You will have libngxquicstack.so generated in the build directory once the project was successfully compiled.

 ### Use